Department of Public Health

 Daphne K Fulton, DPH, Clinical Associate Professor of Public Health, Department of Public Health, DPH, Texas A&M University; MPH, Texas A&M University; BS, Sam Houston State University

-Magen Leigh Jordan, MPH, Lecturer of Public Health, Department of Public Health, MPH, Sam Houston State University; BS, Sam Houston State University
+Magen Leigh Jordan, MPH, Lecturer-Pool of Health, Department of Public Health, MPH, Sam Houston State University; BS, Sam Houston State University

 Praphul Joshi, PHD, Professor of Public Health, Department of Public Health, PHD, Univ of S Carolina-Columbia; MPH, Univ of S Carolina-Columbia; BDS, Bangalore University